 What makes Kansas such a good destination for starting a new business?
 Today, Kansas has a diverse industry base as it offers a strong transportation network and marketing advantages.
 Let’s look at some of the basic advantages that a startup company in Kansas can leverage:

 Advantage#1: The benefits of Incorporation or LLC formation

 - Federal taxation: If you register a new company in Kansas as an S corporation then the corporation or firm will not pay any income tax.
 Instead, each shareholder or owners in the company will be liable to pay tax on their personal tax returns.

 - Independent life: When you register a new business in Kansas as an S Corporation, it will enjoy an independent life.
 This means that the incapacitation or death of a stockholder will not have a negative impact on the business operations.

 - Transfer of ownership: The interests in an S corporation can easily be transferred without any adverse tax consequences unlike in a partnership or an LLC.

 - Limited Liability: As an owner of a Kansas LLC, you will be able to enjoy limited liability protection quite similar to what a corporation enjoys.

-- Flexible Profit Distribution: A startup company Kansas LLC has the benefit of being able to select different ways of distribution of profits unlike a partnership where the distribution is 50-50.
+- Flexible Profit Distribution: A startup LLC company in Kansas has the opportunity to select different ways of distribution of profits unlike a partnership where the distribution is 50-50.